jordanpotti/jordanpotti.github.io/_pages/meta.md

 Don’t expect to be an expert in one day, take bite size pieces of your topic of choice when you have the time.
 You’ll either slowly learn it, or become disinterested.
 Either way, there are enough areas in Red Team that you can get away with not being an expert in all things.

-Looking for your niche is like determine what you want to be when you grow up.
+Looking for your niche is like determining what you want to be when you grow up.
 It works for some people, but chances are, you’ll just end up becoming good at something and it’ll end up being your niche.

 [Don’t be the chauffer](https://fs.blog/2015/09/two-types-of-knowledge/)